Edward Cassidy: Diplomatic service

 In 1952, Bishop Francis Henschke of Wagga Wagga asked him if he would like to go to Rome to study canon law; he agreed and left for Rome on 1 September 1952.
 While studying in Rome, he resided at Collegio Sant'Apollinare, next to Piazza Navona.
 He completed his education studying at the Pontifical Lateran University in Rome, where he obtained a doctorate in canon law in July 1955 with a dissertation on the history and juridical nature of apostolic delegations, and at the Pontifical Ecclesiastical Academy, also in Rome, from October 1953, where he obtained a diploma in diplomatic studies.
 After finishing his studies, he joined the Vatican diplomatic service in July 1955.

-He served in the nunciatures in India, Ireland, and Portugal.
-He was appointed counsellor of the apostolic delegation in the United States in June 1967, but as the nuncio in Ireland, Archbishop Giuseppe Sensi, was then transferred to the nunciature in Portugal, had to stay in Dublin until the following November, when he was named instead counselor of the nunciature in El Salvador, where he remained until the end of 1969, becoming then counselor of the nunciature in Argentina.
+He served in the nunciatures in India, Portugal, and Ireland.
+He was appointed counsellor of the apostolic delegation in the United States in June 1967, but as the nuncio in Ireland, Archbishop Giuseppe Sensi, was then transferred to the nunciature in Portugal, Cassidy was required to stay in Dublin until the following November.
+He then did not take up his role in the US, and was named instead counselor of the nunciature in El Salvador, where he remained until the end of 1969, at which point he became counselor of the nunciature in Argentina.

 On 27 October 1970 he was appointed titular bishop of Amantia and Apostolic Pro-Nuncio to the Republic of China.
 He was consecrated on 15 November by Cardinal Jean-Marie Villot assisted by Archbishops Giovanni Benelli and Matthew Beovich, representing Cardinal Sergio Pignedoli.
-On 31 January 1973 he was named Apostolic Pro-Nuncio to Bangladesh.
+On 31 January 1973 he was additionally named the first Apostolic Pro-Nuncio to Bangladesh (Cassidy relocated to Dhaka shortly thereafter) and Apostolic Delegate to Burma.
 On 25 March 1979, Pope John Paul II appointed him Apostolic Delegate to Southern Africa and Apostolic Pro-Nuncio to Lesotho.
-His term as Apostolic Pro-Nuncio to China ended in April 1979; he was the last to hold that title.
+His term as Apostolic Pro-Nuncio to China only ended in April 1979; he was the last to hold that title.
 On 6 November 1984, he was appointed Apostolic Pro-Nuncio to the Netherlands.